jmccann/drone-chef/README.md

 # drone-chef
-Drone plugin for deploying cookbooks to a chef server

-Use the chef plugin to deploy cookbooks to a Chef Server or Supermarket.
+Drone plugin for deploying cookbooks to a Chef Server or Supermarket.

 Global Parameters
 =================